roscoestar/roscoestar.github.io/_posts/2019-09-04-trip-into-deep-time.markdown

 ![silurian](/assets/silurian.jpg)

 The Silurian biota.
-Pictured: lots of Cooksonia (on land), Pterygotus (front and center), Strobilopterus, Megamastax, Psarolepis, Qilinyu, aa trilobite, nd others.
+Pictured: lots of Cooksonia (on land), Pterygotus (front and center), Strobilopterus, Megamastax, Psarolepis, Qilinyu, a trilobite, and others.
 I'm pretty sure this picture is not to scale and it's definitely not realistic in showing such a variety of creatures from nice isometric or profile views.

 #### Notable creatures
 - In the water: